WebAssembly/exception-handling/document/core/exec/instructions.rst

 3. Assert: due to :ref:`validation <valid-instr-seq>`, an administrative instruction :math:`\CAUGHTadm\{a~\val_0^\ast\}` is now on the top of the stack.

-4. Pop the |CAUGHTadm| from the stack.
+4. Pop the catch clause |CAUGHTadm| from the stack.

 5. Push :math:`\val^\ast` back to the stack.